simonw/shot-scraper/docs/multi.md

-  --auth-password TEXT            Password for HTTP Basic authentication --auth-username TEXT            Username for HTTP Basic authentication --leave-server                  Leave servers running when script finishes --help                          Show this message and exit.
+  --auth-password TEXT            Password for HTTP Basic authentication --auth-username TEXT            Username for HTTP Basic authentication --leave-server                  Leave servers running when script finishes --har                           Save all requests to trace.har file --har-zip                       Save all requests to trace.har.zip file --har-file FILE                 Path to HAR file to save all requests --help                          Show this message and exit.
 ```
 <!-- [[[end]]] -->